adiwalunj/Projects/README.md

 # Projects
-This is where i store all my pratice projects
+This is where i store all my practice projects